mirochaj/ares/doc/parameters.rst

 Parameters
 ==========
-We use keyword arguments to pass parameters around to various ARES routines.
+We use keyword arguments to pass parameters around to various *ares* routines.
 A complete listing of parameters and their default values can be found in ``ares.util.SetDefaultParameterValues.py``.